 - 8 cups water

-- 5 tbsp cornflour dissolved in 6-7 tbsp water
+- 5 tablespoon cornflour dissolved in 6-7 tablespoon water

 - Chop all the vegetables into big chunks and throw them in the inner pot.
 Add ginger and garlic, chicken pieces and whole spices tied in a bag made out of a square piece of cheesecloth.
 Fill the pot with 8 cups of water.